-Essential Desirable Method of assessment These are qualities without which the Applicant could not be appointed These are extra qualities which can be used to choose between applicants who meet all of the essential criteria Qualifications The professional, technical or academic qualifications that the Applicant must have to undertake the role or the training that they must have received The professional, technical or academic qualifications that the Applicant would ideally have to undertake the role or the training that they should ideally have received Degree or equivalent Production of the Applicant's certificates Discussion at interview Independent verification of qualifications Experience The categories of work or organisations, types of achievements and activities that would be likely to predict success in the role Experience of working with children aged 11-16 The categories of work or organisations, types of achievements and activities that would be likely to contribute to success in the role Experience in a pastoral role Experience in a school Contents of the application form Interview Professional references
+Essential Desirable Method of assessment These are qualities without which the Applicant could not be appointed These are extra qualities which can be used to choose between applicants who meet all of the essential criteria Qualifications The professional, technical or academic qualifications that the Applicant must have to undertake the role or the training that they must have received • Degree status or other relevant recognised qualifications • Qualified Teacher status or a willingness to work towards The professional, technical or academic qualifications that the Applicant would ideally have to undertake the role or the training that they should ideally have received High class degree Production of the Applicant's certificates Discussion at interview Independent verification of qualifications Experience The categories of work or organisations, types of achievements and activities that would be likely to predict success in the role Experience and a successful track record of teaching Drama at KS3, GCSE and A-level.
+Evidence of significant impact on the performing arts of communities, groups, schools Proven ability to mount large scale productions/performances including touring productions/performances The categories of work or organisations, types of achievements and activities that would be likely to contribute to success in the role • Experience in leading cocurricular activities in order to raise student self-esteem and build institutional ethos. • Experience and expertise in particularly Jewish performing arts (Yiddish theatre, traditional Jewish music etc.) Contents of the application form Interview Professional references